Social Security Administration (SSA): Everything You Need to Know

+In the given article Tax Laws in the USA provides the full state guideline of the Social Security Administration (SSA).
 The Social Security Administration (SSA) is one of the most important government agencies in the United States.
 It plays a vital role in the lives of millions of Americans by providing financial assistance through programs like Social Security benefits and Supplemental Security Income (SSI).
 Whether you’re nearing retirement, a person with disabilities, or someone helping a loved one navigate the system, understanding the SSA is key.

 What is the Social Security Administration (SSA)?